How To Get Rid Of Washing Machine Smells

 2. Stop Using So Much Detergent

 The detergents in the stores are concentrated and to get the beautiful scents advertised, people often use far too much.
-Too much power causes excessive foam in the machine, and this lives on the washing machine door seal and causes grease to build up.
+Too much powder causes excessive foam in the machine, and this lives on the washing machine door seal and causes grease to build up.
 This is what leads to the washing machine stinking badly!

 3. Air It Out

 When your washing machine is not in use, open the drawer and the door and let it air dry.
-When you shut these, you shut in the dampness of the machine and this builds up to a stale stench.
+When you shut these, you shut in the dampness of the machine, and this builds up to a stale stench.
 This way, you can let the moisture evaporate and reduce how much bacteria is in the machine.

 4. Clean It Out

-Scrubbing, sanitizing and deodorizing the washing machine is important if you want to reduce the risk of a smelly washing machine.
+Scrubbing, sanitizing, and deodorizing the washing machine is important if you want to reduce the risk of a smelly washing machine.
 Clean it out properly once a week and make sure that it’s thoroughly wiped out.

 5. Clean The Seal